vzaccaria/thesis-template/readme.md

 **Thesis template**

-> A latex thesis template for my students
+> A latex thesis template for Polimi students.

 # Description

 This is a fully working latex template which tries to conform by the Politecnico di Milano standards for master thesis's production.

+The current template follows the guidelines published on October 2021 by the Scuola 3I @ Polimi.

-In principle, you shouldn't need anything else for running it besides `gnu make` `pdflatex` and `pdftk`.
+In principle, you shouldn't need anything else for running it besides `gnu make` `pdflatex`.
 Checkout `example.pdf` for an example of the output.

 # Instructions